audeering/audb/docs/overview.rst

 Backends
 --------

-:mod:`audb2` abstracts the database storage by using the :mod:`audbackend` package to communicate with the underlying backend.
+:mod:`audb` abstracts the database storage by using the :mod:`audbackend` package to communicate with the underlying backend.
 At the moment,